- 1 An Introduction to the Valve Timing Diagram

 When your valves are too tight, what happens?

-The valves will never fully close as they should if the valve clearance is too tiny.
+The valve lead will never fully close as they should if the valve clearance is too tiny.
 As a result, a portion of the valve surface will be burned away, resulting in a misfiring engine.
-However, if the valves are excessively tight, the engine may run rough, whether cold, hot, or all of the time.
+However, if the valves are excessively tight, the engine operation may run rough, whether cold, hot, or all of the time.

 How can I tell whether my bike’s valves need to be adjusted?